xarvh/elm-game-state/README.md

 The goal is to be able to manage and update a complex, rich game state with a flat hierarchy, where everything can interact with everything else in every possible way.

-Adding any kind of interactions becomes very easy, and the interaction can be described entirely without creating or modifying the game state types.
-This in turn makes prototyping new stuff really fast.

 It's a practical implementation of the structure described by John Carmak in his [Quakecon 2013 talk](https://www.youtube.com/watch?v=1PhArSujR_A).